PowerShell/PowerShell/docs/cmdlet-example/README.md

 Building a C# Cmdlet
 ====================

 This example project demonstrates how to build your own C# cmdlet for PowerShell.
 When built in the following manner, the resulting DLL can be imported everywhere:
-Windows PowerShell with Desktop .NET (FullCLR) and PowerShell on Windows, Linux, and OS X with .NET Core (CoreCLR).
+Windows PowerShell with Desktop .NET (FullCLR) and PowerShell on Windows, Linux, and macOS with .NET Core (CoreCLR).

 Setup
 -----

 We use the [.NET Command-Line Interface][dotnet-cli] (`dotnet`) to build the cmdlet library.
 Install the `dotnet` tool and ensure `dotnet --version` is at least `1.0.0-rc2`.

 .NET CLI uses a `project.json` file for build specifications: